On A Roll

 Andrei Alexandrov is certain that more health systems will employ mobile units, especially now that the Centers for Medicare & Medicaid Services is moving toward better reimbursement of telehealth services, including administering tPA in the field.
 "I have a feeling that mobile stroke units are here to stay," he says.

-As with stroke, the sooner patients are diagnosed and treated for lung cancer, the greater their chance of survival.
+Reaching Out As with stroke, the sooner patients are diagnosed and treated for lung cancer, the greater their chance of survival.
 Most patients with lung cancer don't have symptoms until the disease is advanced.
 Symptoms include a persistent cough, sputum streaked with blood, chest pain, voice change, worsening shortness of breath, and frequent bouts of pneumonia or bronchitis.
 A low-dose CT scan of the lungs can detect early-stage lung cancer in patients without these symptoms, when it is most curable.

 In 2015, Medicare determined that it would cover lung cancer screening with CT for individuals who are at high risk.
 That includes individuals with a history of smoking at least one pack per day for 30 years and former smokers who have quit within the past 15 years.
 A 10-year Dutch-Belgian study presented at the 2018 World Lung Conference on Cancer in Toronto in September found that screening reduced mortality in male smokers by 26%, compared with those who weren't screened.
 That's higher than the 20% reduction the National Lung Screening Trial found when it was completed in October 2010.
 While screening is proving successful, however, former and current smokers aren't taking advantage of it.

 "We aren't catching it until patients are symptomatic, and by then they have stage 3 and stage 4 lung cancer," says David Webster, chief operating officer of NeuroLogica Corporation in Danvers, Massachusetts.